skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the tale so far.

 She continues, "I accepted this gift from my new friend, and I even thanked him for it, though it would be my undoing.
-His trechery was revealed when he met with me, in this very room, with two of his lieutenants.
+His treachery was revealed when he met with me, in this very room, with two of his lieutenants.
 He began to cast a spell which would lift the healing, causing me to die.
 Another ran towards me with a sword, seeking to